zainzafarpro/reactjs/README.md

 which books your flights, hotels, trips etc. So booking platform is a whole big application and inside this we have multiple small applications like booking flights, hotels, trips etc. Each of the booking process is different to each other.

-In react our bundler Parcel bundles our code into a single file and loads its onto the browser.
+In react our bundler Parcel bundles our code into a single file and loads it onto the browser.
 This is okay for small projects but think if we have 1000 components and that single files contains the code of those 1000 components. what will happens is our bundled file size will be increase and the applications will gets slower even if the file is minified.